baljyot25/India-groundwater-economic-analysis/README.md

 # Groundwater Pollution Econometric Analysis

 ## Project Overview
 This project aims to investigate the relationship between groundwater quality, specifically calcium concentration, and economic factors such as the State Domestic Product (SDP) and the Gini coefficient (a measure of income inequality).
-By using econometric techniques, we aim to understand how economic growth and income distribution impact groundwater pollution across various districts and states over time.
+By leveraging machine learning techniques, we aim to model and predict how economic growth and income distribution influence groundwater pollution across various districts and states over time.

 ## Presentation
 For a detailed overview of this project, please refer to the [project presentation](https://docs.google.com/presentation/d/1uhLWvioX_ZIaZJowFVLfwMpoPeLaRmSo/edit?usp=drive_link&ouid=112097443858963891006&rtpof=true&sd=true).